henrikje/laebel/README.md

   - `net.henko.laebel.link.<key>.label`: The title of the link.

   The key can be any string, but it should be unique for each link, and must be the same for both labels of a pair.
+- `net.henko.laebel.hidden`: If set to `true`, the service will not be displayed in the graph or the list.
 ### Project metadata through environment variables

 Laebel also supports setting metadata for the project as a whole.